jaredkrinke/log/content/posts/programming-languages/minimal-dev-env-5.md

 **Out go C and TypeScript, and in comes Common Lisp.**

 Emacs is not known for speed, but, when working with Lisp, it gets to cheat a bit.
-Lisp's syntax is trivial, so parsing is very fast.
+Lisp's syntax is trivial, so parsing and highlighting are very fast.
 Additionally, auto-complete is essentially baked into the ["read, evaluate, and print" loop of Lisp development](../programming-languages/learning-lisp-in-2023.md), and Emacs+SLIME adds formatting too.

 It does take a while to startup, but once it's running, Emacs with SLIME and SBCL is surprisingly usable on my cute little hardware relic.
 I played around with some Lisp code and started making plans to write the finale to this series.
 I'd done it!
 I'd found a minimal, yet productive, development environment that could run on an endangered architecture!